Catch Me If You Can (1989 film)

 Catch Me If You Can (stylized as Catch Me...
 If You Can) is a 1989 American action comedy film starring Matt Lattanzi, Loryn Locklin, Grant Heslov, Geoffrey Lewis and M. Emmet Walsh.
 The film was the feature film directorial debut of writer and director Stephen Sommers, with a soundtrack by Tangerine Dream.

-Synopsis
+Plot

-The movie follows the antics of high school students and their adventure in saving their school from being closed.
-Class president Melissa (Loryn Locklin) has started raising money through donations to keep the school open, but when the fundraising begins to slow down, Dylan (Matt Lattanzi) convinces Melissa that he can save the school.
+The film follows the antics of high school students and their adventure in saving their school from being closed.
+Class president Melissa has started raising money through donations to keep the school open, but when the fundraising begins to slow down, Dylan convinces Melissa that he can save the school.
 They take $3000 of the money that has already been raised to bet on an illegal car race that Dylan is convinced he will win.
-Dylan doesn't win the race, and in order to get their money back, he is forced to double down on an impossible race against the clock that only the town legend has ever accomplished.
+Dylan does not win the race, and in order to get their money back, he is forced to double down on an impossible race against the clock that only the town legend has ever accomplished.
 The film ends with a spectacular stunt as car and driver jump through the goalposts during a football game between two local high schools, Apollo and Cathedral.